PhilJollans/RegToInno/README.md

 The function **IncludeAndRegisterCom** does the same as **RegisterCom**, but in addition it defines a [Files] section and includes the COM component in the installation.

-In this example, the directory **`{app}\components`** is used as the directory on target system.
-You will have to change this to specify the right directory for your installation.

 | :memo: NOTE   |
 |:---------------------------|